sderosiaux/every-single-day-i-tldr/README.md

 - https://en.wikipedia.org/wiki/Backtesting "...testing a predictive model using existing historic data.
 Backtesting is a kind of retrodiction, and a special type of cross-validation applied to time series data."
 - https://docs.docker.com/swarm/discovery/ when you run some dockers here and there, and you want your external services to access to them, without hardcoding ip:port, you can use swarm, that uses zk/etcd/consul
+- https://gist.github.com/djspiewak/cb72c41ac335a3a9b28b3307be04aa43 "Getting Started in Scala".
+I learned about sbt-extras and ammonite :)
+- http://www.lihaoyi.com/Ammonite/ Forget bash and use a Scala Gave a try to Ammonite-REPL
+- http://www.inc.com/salvador-rodriguez/devschool-coding-bootcamps.html They paid 5000$ to learn coding from a dude.
+He vanished.
+Oops.
+- https://www.sitepen.com/blog/2016/10/17/announcing-the-js-foundation/ Cool. javascript = jquery :troll:
+- https://github.com/paulp/sbt-extras A better sbt script with features more easily accessible.
+It should be coded with ammonite :)

 # 16-10-2016